 He had a long line of people waiting to get a photo, so we decided let's try the goods first.
 They handed us a lamb meatball and it was delicious and warm I might add, way to go after an Italian girl's heart.

-Good looking and he can cook, alright now we had to get a photo with him.
+Good looking and he can cook, now we had to get a photo with him.
 He was so nice to everyone that came up to him; he stopped what he was doing and was so patient.
 This cute older lady in front of us was trying to use her daughter's iphone to snap a shot and after a couple minutes I decided to help her, Michael just stood there the whole time smiling.
 Afterwards she wanted to apologize for her lack of technology skills, no need sweets; I think we have all been there.

 We found Josh Drage the Executive Chef for The Ranch at Rock Creek, and were very pleasantly surprised by his dish.

 His plate of Bison with a Cherry Glaze and Potato Salad with Blue Cheese made for quite the pop in your mouth.
-I could of eaten a whole plate of just that potato salad.
+I could have eaten a whole plate of just that potato salad.

 There he was my personal favorite Tyler Florence, we wanted to wait and get a photo, but his line was crazy long.
-Unfortunately there were lines for everything, it got a little tiring.
+Unfortunately there were lines for everything and it got a little tiring.
 I ran into Liren - Kitchen Confidante, Jean - Lemons and Anchovies and Lisa - Authentic Suburban Gourmet, they got a great photo with him, go check it out.

 At least I got to walk away with a piece of his lip smacking fried chicken.
 I have to go visit his Wayfare Tavern in San Francisco soon.